OpenFabrics/fsdp_setup/builder-00/README.md

 1. After you've done that, you'll need to create a python virtual environment folder called "venv" in the /opt/dhcpd_api directory and install the dependancies from the requirements.txt file in that environment.
-1. The API will be running under the systems user dhcp_api so if there isn't an existing system user under that name you'll need to create one, using ``useradd --system --shell /sbin/nologin --home-dir /opt/dhcpd_api -M dhcpapi``.
+1. The API will be running under the systems user dhcpapi so if there isn't an existing system user under that name you'll need to create one, using ``useradd --system --shell /sbin/nologin --home-dir /opt/dhcpd_api -M dhcpapi``.
 1. From there you need to move the "dhcp_api" file into /etc/sudoers.d/ directory